cisco/mindmeld/source/userguide/entity_resolver.rst

 In NLP literature, entity resolution or `entity linking <https://en.wikipedia.org/wiki/Entity_linking>`_ is the problem of identifying all terms that refer to the same real-world entity.

-In Workbench, two different kinds of entities require resolution:
+In MindMeld, two different kinds of entities require resolution:

   - *entities that refer to an object* in the knowledge base — these resolve to an *id, canonical name* pair consisting of the unique ID of the object in the knowledge base, and the :term:`canonical name` for the object, respectively
   - *entities that refer to a property* of an object in the knowledge base — these resolve to a *id, canonical name* pair consisting of an optional user-specified ID and the :term:`canonical name` for the property respectively